 The picturesque village of Plockton sits on a sheltered bay with stunning views overlooking Loch Carron.
 It faces east, so the settlement and bay are generally protected from the prevailing winds.
 Home to a thriving Highland community and popular with visitors, Plockton is well served by hotels, B&Bs, a small general store, pubs, restaurant and galleries.
 Information can be found at Visit Plockton.

 Main Plockton meeting point

 The Sea Kayak Plockton sign at MacKenzie’s Craft Shop (sat nav postcode IV52 8TP).
 On reaching the sea front in the village, MacKenzie’s is immediately on the right at the corner.
 Free parking is available in the public car park adjacent to the Craft Shop and Visitor Centre.
 Directions if you are travelling by car.

 Broadford meeting point

-Outside Cafe Sia which is just off the main road in Broadford, South Skye (sat nav postcode IV49 9AB).
+Deli Gasta Cafe which is in Harrapool, just before Broadford, South Skye (sat nav postcode IV49 9AQ).
 Broadford is a 10 minute drive from Kyle of Lochalsh using the Isle of Skye road bridge.

 Eilean Donan Castle meeting point